 Planning the wedding of your dreams may be fun, but figuring out marriage requirements may not be so fun.
 The state of Arkansas has a few requirements that must be met in order to obtain a marriage license.

-In Arkansas, you must be 18 years of age or older (or have the consent of a parent or legal guardian if between the ages of 16-17) and pay a license fee, the cost of which may vary depending upon the county.
+In Arkansas, you must be 18 years of age or older (or have the consent of a parent or legal guardian at 17) and pay a license fee, the cost of which may vary depending upon the county.
 There are no residency or blood test requirements.
 This is a quick summary of Arkansas marriage license and blood test requirements.

 Arkansas Marriage License and Blood Test Requirements

 The following table outlines marriage license and blood test requirements in Arkansas.

 |Code Sections||ARK.
 CODE ANN. § 9-11-101 et seq.|

 County Clerk Office

 18 or older with proof of age.

 It is permissible for 17-year-olds to be married with parental consent, but the parent's consent may be voided by court order if clear and convincing evidence shows that the parent is not fit to make such decisions and the marriage is contrary to the child's best interests.